 Sightseeing & Activities in Paris

-Notre Dame Cathedral – The Notre-Dame de Paris Cathedral was badly damaged by a fire on April 15, 2019.
-Until then, it was still functioning as a Roman Catholic cathedral, it is considered one of the most elegant representations of French Gothic architecture.
+Notre Dame Cathedral – the Notre-Dame de Paris Cathedral was badly damaged by a fire on April 15, 2019.
+Until then, it was still functioning as a Roman Catholic cathedral, it is still considered one of the most elegant representations of French Gothic architecture.

 Luxembourg Gardens – on a sunny day, there's nowhere else to be.
 A stunning way to spend a few hours surrounded by sheer beauty.
 Bring a bottle of wine with some bread and cheese to enjoy.

 Pont des Arts – a pedestrian-only bridge crossing the Seine River.
 It was built as the first metal bridge in Paris during the early 19th century though the current bridge was reconstructed in the 1980s.
 For couples, the romantic tradition goes that you lock a padlock on the railing of the bridge with your names and/or dates.
 Then you throw the key into the river as a symbol of your never-ending love.
 Though these love locks have been cut off in the past and city officials and even some Parisians are apparently not fond of the gesture, many people still partake in the tradition.